manujjoshi/manujjoshi/README.md

 🌱 I am currently working as an Associate Data Scientist in a service based company.

-🌱 I use Heroku and AWS EC2 for deployment purpose.
+🌱 I use Heroku and Azure for deployment purpose.

 🌱 MLOps and MLFLOW on Azure and Databricks ML